WordPress Caching Plugins and Proxy & VPN Blocker, an explainer.

 Here is a list of known Cache Plugins with support

-Note: Do Not Cache Page can be enabled under the Block on Page/Post Tab of Proxy & VPN Blocker Settings.
+Note: Do Not Cache Page can be enabled under the Page Caching of Proxy & VPN Blocker Settings.
 This will add this header to pages that are selected for blocking.

 WP Super Cache